bmarkovic/pizzabyte/README.md

 ## What is it

-It's a mockup pizza ordering app that enables users to order Pizza from a menu through the front-end, and pizzeria staff to print orders, mark them processed and edit the menu from the back-end.
+It's a mockup pizza ordering app that enables users to order Pizza from a menu through the front-end, and pizzeria staff to print orders and mark them processed from the back-end.

 ## Installation